 What happens during a cataract procedure?

-During the outpatient cataract procedure, our surgeons remove the clouded lens and implants an artificial replacement lens—either a standard monofocal lens or an advanced technology lifestyle lens—in its place.
-The incision heals naturally and no stitches are necessary.
-The procedure is performed in as little as fifteen minutes.
-After the procedure, you will be allowed to return home.
-Vision starts to improve immediately following cataract surgery, with complete recovery in a few days.
+Cataract surgery is a same day, outpatient procedure.
+Prior to starting, an anesthesiologist or nurse anesthetist will administer local anesthesia and mild IV sedation to ensure your comfort.
+Next, your surgeon will remove the clouded lens and implant a clear artificial lens—either a standard monofocal lens or an advanced technology lifestyle lens—in its place.
+The procedure is performed in as little as fifteen minutes, and the incision heals naturally with no stitches necessary.
+Shortly after the procedure, you will be allowed to return home.
+Vision starts to improve immediately following surgery, with complete recovery in a few days.

 Cataracts & Astigmatism

 By combining limbal relaxing incisions at the time of cataract surgery, your surgeon may also correct astigmatism.
 Lifestyle lenses implanted during cataract surgery may also be an option.

 Cataract patients who also struggle with glaucoma may benefit from a state-of-the-art treatment option, which includes implanting a tiny device during cataract surgery to lower pressure in the eye and reduce your reliance on glaucoma medication.
 Visit our glaucoma page to learn more.